 - it encourages a love of God‘s amazing creation, but most of all, a love of the Creator!

 Caterpillars are just scratching the surface of what’s wonderful to include before beginning formal science classes.
-Other nature study areas include the stars, weather, the sun’s influence on seasons, leaves, plants, trees, insects, germination, bees and pollination, etc.
+Other nature study areas include the stars, weather, the sun’s influence on seasons, leaves, plants, trees, insects, germination, bees and pollination, etc. Here are wonderful book geared to delight the curious child!

 Sites To Investigate